rapidsai/cudf/README.md

 git submodule update --init --recursive
 ```

-Since cmake will download and build Apache Arrow (version 0.7.1) you may need to install Boost C++ (version 1.58) before run cmake:
+Since cmake will download and build Apache Arrow (version 0.7.1 or 0.8+) you may need to install Boost C++ (version 1.58) before run cmake:

 ```bash
 # Install Boost C++ 1.58 for Ubuntu 16.04